xl00t/yetAnotherNimCrypt/README.md

 - [ ] Multiple execution techniques
 - [ ] Sleep time customizable
 - [ ] Optionnal remote process
-- [ ] Optionnal HTTP stager (encrypt the shellcode and a special template able to download an execute the shellcode.
+- [ ] Optionnal HTTP stager (encrypt the shellcode and compile the choosen template by adding a fetcher template able to download an execute the shellcode.
 Might use updog to serve the shellcode)

 ## Usage example